Sorrentino Studios is committed to sustainable and ethical design practices, implementing the below in its operations:

 Upparel: Is based in Melbourne and is at the forefront of circular fashion.
 They recycle and shred unwanted clothes, shoes, socks, and other textiles into FlipUp and other upcycled products.
 They also save undesired deadstock textiles from landfill handing them off to designers and crafters.
 Bel sends off all unusable scrap fabrics that cannot be repurposed to Upparel to be recycled- ensuring that no waste is created during production.

-Local machinist: When Bel Sorrentino is inundated with orders she outsources a local machinist with over 30 years experience to assist with the production.
+Local machinist: When Bel Sorrentino is inundated with orders she works with her trusted local machinist, Kay who has over 30 years experience in the industry.